Vyral/base-template/_posts/2018-06-15-why-sellers-shouldnt-always-select-the-highest-priced-offer.md

 {% include youtube.html %}

-As a seller, if you list your home and receive multiple offers for it, do you have go with the highest-priced offer?
+As a seller, if you list your home and receive multiple offers for it, do you have to go with the highest-priced offer?

 I recently had a seller client who found himself in a multiple offer situation and was faced with this same question.
 Multiple offer situations aren’t uncommon in our current market.
 Our market is hot right now, and there isn’t a lot of inventory out there. **Any property that’s priced well and shows well will be in high demand.** In my seller’s case, he had three offers in total.